 A person who believes that there has been a breach of privacy by a State Government department or agency should firstly approach the department.
 A list of contact details for all South Australian Government Departments can be found on the SA Gov website.

-If no satisfactory response is achieved, then a complaint can be lodged with the Privacy Committee.
+If no satisfactory resolution is achieved, then a complaint can be lodged with the Privacy Committee.
 Complaints must be in writing.
 For information on how to make a complaint, see the State Records SA information on Making a Privacy Complaint.

 For detailed information on Commonwealth Government Agencies and Non-Government privacy obligations see the website of the Office of the Australian Information Commissioner(OAIC).